-Since the darkened sun occurred during the resurrection, it is reasonable to support that the moon turned red that evening.
+Since the darkened sun occurred during the resurrection, the moon turned red that evening is reasonable to support it.
 The moon turning red at the time of the Crucifixion is also supported by the “Report of Pilate” – a New Testament apocryphal fragment which states,

 Jesus was delivered to him by Herod, Archelaus, Philips, Annas, Caiaphas, and all the people.
 At his Crucifixion the sun was darkened, the stars appeared, and in all the world people lighted lamps from the sixth hour until evening; the moon appeared like blood.
 (M.R.
 James, The Apocryphal New Testament (Oxford, Clarendon 1953) 91.

-Further evidence that the moon turned red at the time of the Crucifixion is provided by Cyril of Alexandria, the Patriarch of Alexandria in 412 AD.
-He first states that there was darkness at the time of the Crucifixion, and then goes on to say,
+Further evidence that the moon turned red at the Crucifixion is provided by Cyril of Alexandria, the Patriarch of Alexandria, in 412 AD.
+He first states that there was darkness at the time of the Crucifixion and then goes on to say,

 Something unusual occurred about the circular rotation of the moon so that it even seemed to be turned into blood.

-He then goes on to note that the Prophet Joel foretold such signs making him agree with what the Apostle Peter said four centuries previously.
+He then notes that the Prophet Joel foretold such signs making him agree with what the Apostle Peter said four centuries previously.

 In summary, both the apocryphal “Report of Pilate” and the words of Cyril provide secondary evidence that the moon turned red at about the same time as the Crucifixion.
 This should help to narrow down the choices and help substantiate the correct day.